rayhern/rg351-cloud-backups/README.md

-# rg351, rg350, ssh save game cloud-backups
+# ssh enabled device saved game backups to your local computer and Google Drive.

 sshpass is required on local machine. please install this first.